PaphonW/project-web-pro/README.md

-# project-web-pro [Phase 1]
+# project-web-pro
-This branch is for developing phase 1 of project.
-- palm11695
+This is the main branch.